serializingme/emofishes/README.md

 (If compiling in Windows systems)
 > make -f Makefile.win

+(If cross-compiling in Linux systems for a 32 bits Windows)
+$ make -f Makefile.linux-32

-(If cross-compiling in Linux systems)
+(If cross-compiling in Linux systems for a 64 bits Windows, not always available)
-$ make -f Makefile.linux
+$ make -f Makefile.linux-64
 ```

 ## Licensing